All Episodes

 Using the propagation of magnetic field in the structure of space-time, we can curve space-time and produce those effects.

-And I think spin is a very important component of it.
+And I think spin is a very important component of that.

 Hi.